 - A weekly conference reviewing the work of the practicum student.
 A minimum of one hour per week of individual supervision by the site supervisor of record.
 A supervisor with a LPCC-S is only required if the student is planning on obtaining a LPC or LPCC license.

 The College of Education and Human Services' Organizational Counseling (OC) program is accredited by the Higher Learning Commission.
 The program produces graduates who have basic interviewing and training skills to work in business and organizations with emphasis in such areas as human resources, consultation, and development within a culturally diverse society.
 Coursework and training in group dynamics, leadership, diversity, ethics, assessment and referral, communication skills, and organizational climate assist graduates in providing services on general developmental issues of employees and organizations.
 Graduates have also completed a 100 hour practicum.
 Students may also choose to complete a thesis.

 The program educates and trains persons to provide services such as stress and change management, career development, decision making, professional development, time management, supervisory skills, assertion, retirement, and conflict resolution.
 Students and graduates with at least a 3.5 grade point average and recommendations can be invited to join Chi Sigma Iota, an international academic and professional counseling honor society.

 The degree brings together information and skills offered by the counseling faculty in the Department of Human Services, the Management Department in the Raj Soin College of Business, and human service professionals working with organizations.
-Our department houses full time tenure track faculty who teach courses in the CORE and CACREP accredited curriculums.
+Our department houses full time tenure track faculty who teach courses in the CACREP accredited curriculums.